yanxke/Arduino-Ethernet-Icmp/README.md

 # Ethernet-ICMP Ping

-ICMP ping library for the Arduino
+ICMP ping library for the Arduino, modified the file structure to work with PlatformIO directly using the git repository link.

-To use, copy the icmp_ping directory into the libraries directory of your Arduino folder.

-e.g. cp ~/Arduino-Ethernet-Icmp/EthernetICMP /usr/share/arduino/libraries/EthernetICMP

 Then restart the Arduino software if necessary, and EthernetICMP should be available under the libraries dropdown.